Why bananas are so healthy for you and your dog! Bananas help alleviate anemia, depression, upset stomach, and stress in people and dogs...

 PMS: Forget the pills - eat a banana.
 The vitamin B6 it contains regulates blood glucose levels, which can affect your mood.

 Morning Sickness: Snacking on bananas between meals helps to keep blood sugar levels up and avoid morning sickness.
-Many bitches suffer from a canine version of morning sickness.
+Many pregnant dogs suffer from a canine version of morning sickness.
 Try it and if it helps your dog, let us know.

 Nerves: Bananas are high in B vitamins that help calm the nervous system.